macrat/ayd/README.md

 Probe plugin receives target URL as the first argument of the command.

-For example, target URL `foobar:your-target` is means like below command.
+For example, target URL `foobar:your-target` has the same mean to below command.

 ``` bash
 ayd-foobar-probe "foobar:your-target"